AndreaDiotallevi/andreadiotallevi.com/src/posts/how-to-create-a-production-image-for-a-node-typescript-app-using-docker-multi-stage-builds/how-to-create-a-production-image-for-a-node-typescript-app-using-docker-multi-stage-builds.md

 FROM node:16-alpine
 ```

-Define a working directory to avoid overwriting the container file system:
+Define a working directory to avoid unintended operations in unknown directories:

 ```docker
 WORKDIR /app